-When you first make the switch to a whole food plant-based lifestyle, you may be surprised when you’re met with resistance from people in your life, namely friends and family.
+When you first make the switch to a whole food plant-based lifestyle, you may be surprised when you’re met with resistance from unsupportive family and friends.

-It can be really painful and confusing when your family doesn’t support you in your healthy living path.
+It can be painful and confusing when your family doesn’t support your healthy living path.
 What the heck is going on here?
 Shouldn't they be happy that you're getting healthier?

 Well, yes...but change is hard at first.
-And people are complacent little being, creatures of routine!
-So when you make a big change, like completely overhauling our Standard American Diet, it can feel disruptive to your friends and family -- even if it’s your life that’s changing, not theirs.
+And people are complacent little beings, creatures of routine!
+So when you make a big change, like completely overhauling your Standard American Diet, it can feel disruptive to your friends and family -- even if it’s your life that’s changing, not theirs.

 When someone makes healthy lifestyle changes it can make other people feel bad about their own less than healthy habits.
 If your spouse, parent, sibling, friend, or child is giving you guff about your whole food plant-based life, chances are they’re feeling a little insecure.